leokatsikaris/weather-app/README.md

 IMPORTANT!

-To execute the app type "npm start" on the main directory and wait your browser to open the website.
+To execute the app type on the main directory "npm install" to install dependencies and then type "npm start" and wait your browser to open the website.